Sunday, April 19, 2026

 Sunshine

-He’s thirteen
+He’s thirteen,

-with the mind of a three-year old.
+has the mind of a three-year old.

 He doesn’t know much.